Trichuris vulpis

 Summary

-Adults of the nematode Trichuris vulpis live in the large intestine of dogs and rarely cats.
-The life cycle is direct and the infective stage is a larvated egg.
+Adults of the nematode Trichuris vulpis (whipworm) live in the large intestine of dogs and wild canids.
+Cats have their own species, which appear to be extremely rare.
+The life cycle is direct and the infective stage is a larvated egg containing, unusually, a first-stage larva.
+Larvae develop only under high humidity conditions.
 Dogs and cats infected with T. vulpis may show minimal or no clinical signs, but in some cases there can be recurrent mucoid diarrhea and dysentery.
-Trichuris vulpis is usually not considered to be a zoonosis.
+Diagnosis is based on clinical signs (if present) and detection of characteristic eggs in a high specific gravity flotation solution, +/- coproantigen/PCR.
+Many recent products have labels for T. vulpis, but control may require multiple treatments as well as environmental decontamination, as eggs can survive for long periods.
+Trichuris vulpis is usually not considered to be a significant zoonosis, although human cases have been reported.

 Taxonomy